 The topic area weights are given in the Study Guides.
 These will be used to determine the quantity of questions on the Level III Exam.
 A question may start in one topic area and then segue into another, so be prepared to adapt to a new topic area.
-There are seven topic areas for Level III, in order of their weightings: Portfolio Management; Equity; Fixed Income; Ethics; Economics; Derivatives; and, Alternative Investments.
+There are five Core topic areas for Level III, in order of their weightings: Asset Allocation; Portfolio Construction; Derivatives and Risk Management; Ethics and Professional Standards; and, Performance Measurement.
+The "Pathways" will be 30-35% of the Exam.
 The pages and links from the CFA Institute I have used in preparing this are included on the final slide.
-Anything in my presentation that appears to be redundant is purposeful or a matter of not being able to take CFA Institute materials without the entire context.